mivanit/neuron-models-example/README.md

 # neuron-models-example
-Implements several different biological neuron models in python, using  scipy for solvers.
+Implements several different biological neuron models and accompanying tools in python under a common framework.

+Sympy is used to allow for easier construction of different models, as well as (in theory) exporting the systems of equations as LaTeX.
+Dicts are used to store constant values for easy modification, and scipy is used for the solvers.
+The idea was to create a common framework that allows to very quickly implement differential equation models in the style of the Hodgkin-Huxley model.

+Also provided at tools for generating waveforms for input voltages, extracting spike trains from waveforms, computing frequency-current curves, and other things.
+See `neuro_models/neuroUtil.py` for these tools that make use of the common `NM_model` class.

 Originally made as a tool for the class Computational and Mathematical Neuroscience (Math 568) at the University of Michigan, Fall 2019

+Written (except where specified otherwise) by Michael Ivanitskiy (mivanits at umich.edu).

+Huge thanks to [Victoria Booth](http://www.math.lsa.umich.edu/~vbooth/) for running such a wonderful course.

 This code is not particularly well optimized or organized.
 I may clean it up at some point in the future for use in other projects.

-Huge thanks to [Victoria Booth](http://www.math.lsa.umich.edu/~vbooth/) for running such a wonderful course

 # references:
 mostly just the textbooks from the course.
 I'm missing a few of the exact papers for various neuron models, but those papers are cited somewhere in the books.